anton-k/mig/docs/src/06-json-api-example.md

   The code for the server should stay the same and only initialization of interface should change.
 Use one of the DB libraries for haskell: `hasql`, `postgresql-simple`

+## Summary

+In this chapter we have defined a more substantial example of JSON HTTP application and saw how we can apply various concepts in practice.